 Operational Notification: LMDB integration problems with BIND 9.11.0 and 9.11.1

-Use of LMDB for the 'New Zone Database" (NZD) is a new feature in BIND 9.11, introduced in order to provide significant performance improvements during dynamic zone handling.
-It is enabled by default when building BIND on a system that has liblmdb installed and some packagers of BIND 9.11 include this feature (along with the liblmdb dependency) in their distribution.
+Use of LMDB for the "New Zone Database" (NZD) is a new feature in BIND 9.11, introduced to provide significant performance improvements during dynamic zone handling.
+It is enabled by default when building BIND on a system that has liblmdb installed, and some packagers of BIND 9.11 include this feature (along with the liblmdb dependency) in their distribution.

 Problems that may be encountered on servers with LMDB enabled and "allow-new-zones yes;" include:

 - Some new zones fail to persist following a restart, reload or reconfig